alexandair/entra-powershell-docs/docs/conceptual/manage-user.md

     Remove-EntraUser -ObjectId "aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb"
     ```

-### List a user's group memberships and determine whether a user is a member of a group
+### List a user's group memberships and check if a user is a member of a group

 1. List a user’s group memberships.